nationalarchives/dri-data-migration/README.md

 Migration.exe --help
 ```

+## Logging

+Migration services use [Serilog](https://serilog.net/) for structured logging implementation.
+The default logging configuration is defined in the [appsettings.json](https://github.com/nationalarchives/dri-data-migration/blob/main/Migration/appsettings.json) file.\
+Default location for the log output is `Console` and `logs` folder.

+## Docker

+The default configuration is defined in the [compose file](https://github.com/nationalarchives/dri-data-migration/blob/main/compose.yaml).
+This includes [GraphDB](https://graphdb.ontotext.com/documentation/11.0/) engine, which will store both the DRI and Staging repositories.
+Additionally, it provides an optional [Open Telemetry dashboard](https://learn.microsoft.com/en-us/dotnet/aspire/fundamentals/dashboard/overview).\
+To start, run `docker compose up`.

 ## Prerequisites

 Data migration operates on two data sources: SQLite and triplestore.
 [A new table must be created](https://github.com/nationalarchives/dri-data-migration/blob/main/PostSqliteExport.sql) to optimize query performance.\